Annotation guidelines for the 'segmentation' model

 Note that the mark-up follows overall the TEI.

-Note: It is recommended to study the existing training documents for the segmentation model first to see some examples of how these elements should be used.
+Note: It is highly recommended to study the existing training documents for the segmentation model first to see some examples of how these elements should be used.

 The following sections provide detailed information and examples on how to handle certain typical cases.

-Start of the document (front)
+Start of the document (cover page and header)

 There should be as many